SFDO-Tooling/CumulusCI/docs/intro.rst

 Where Does CumulusCI Fit in the Toolchain?
 ------------------------------------------

-Developers often ask whether CumulusCI competes with or replaces Salesforce DX, the Salesforce command line interface for development, testing, and continous integration.
+Developers often ask whether CumulusCI competes with or replaces Salesforce DX, the Salesforce command line interface (CLI) for development, testing, and continous integration.
 It doesn't.
 Like Salesforce DX, CumulusCI is designed to maintain the source of truth for a project in a version-controlled repository, and to make it as easy as possible to set up an org from scratch.
 CumulusCI uses the Salesforce CLI to perform operations such as creating scratch orgs, and is an alternative to bash scripts for running sequences of Salesforce CLI commands.

 CumulusCI builds on top of the commands provided by the Salesforce CLI and helps to manage and orchestrate them into a simple and straightforward user experience.
 CumulusCI prescribes a complete development, test, and release process that comes with its standard library, while the Salesforce CLI is a lower level toolbelt that applies to particular processes within the overall process.